-Functional training is something that’s becoming more and more commonplace in gyms all over the world.
-Essentially, it’s a way to improve the way you move when it comes to everyday tasks.
+Functional training is something that’s becoming more and more commonplace at homes and in gyms all over the world.
+Essentially, it’s a way to improve the way you move when it comes to everyday tasks, wherever you are – at home, at work or anywhere else.

 What is Functional Training?

 Functional training is a broad term and quite difficult to define but in essence, it’s all about improving the way that you move relative to the tasks that you complete in your sports and daily life.
-There are a number of ‘functional’ movements that are applicable to just about everyone such as general squatting, hinging and rotational movements.
+There are several ‘functional’ movements that are applicable to just about everyone such as general squatting, hinging and rotational movements.

 Then, there are more specific functional tasks relative to your individual tasks/sport, so the functional training that a slalom skier completes would be very different to that of a marathon runner as the movement demands are not the same.

-Functional training doesn’t have to be done with any specific pieces of equipment, it’s just all about the way that you move and load your body, but we do have some great pieces of kit that help provide the creative exercises to challenge those functional patterns too – so give them a try.
+Functional training doesn’t have to be done with any specific pieces of equipment.
+In fact, it’s a perfect for working out from home.
+It’s just all about the way that you move and load your body.
+When you do decide to visit one of our gyms, however, we do have some great pieces of kit.
+These help provide the creative exercises to challenge those functional patterns too – so why not give them a try?

-There are a whole host of functional training exercises that just about anyone can do, either at home or at the gym.
-Keep reading to find out more about the most popular and common functional training exercises.
+There are a whole host of functional training exercises that just about anyone can do.
+Keep reading to find out more about the most popular and common functional training exercises you can do at work.

 One of the best resistance exercises that you can do, full stop.
 They recruit calf, thigh and your hip muscles, as well as your upper body and are a much more functional option than machine-based leg exercises.
 It’s a movement almost all of us use used every day when sitting, standing or picking items off the ground.
 There are lots of varieties to choose from to keep things varied and find the right version that works for you.
 A simple bodyweight squat is a great place to start.

-These recruit similar muscles to a squat but in a split stance and also provide more functional leg-based exercise than if you’re using a resistance machine.
+These recruit similar muscles to a squat but in a split stance while also providing more functional leg-based exercise than if you’re using a resistance machine.
 This helps to replicate functional tasks of climbing stairs, walking, running and bending down.
 Again, there are a huge number of options to choose from, but a simple forward step lunge is a great place to start.

 A great simple upper body exercise that works on your push strength and challenges your core stability.
 Full push ups can be a little challenging to start with, but leaning against a wall instead of the floor, or doing floor push ups from your knees is an easier starting point.